 Election Law and Voting Rights

 From a former US Chief Postal Inspector to a distinguished Professor of Modern American History and best-selling author, our expert team comprises highly credentialed academics and industry leaders who have studied and worked on American electoral behavior for decades.
+Among them are:

-- Former USPS Executives for mail-in ballots
+- Former USPS Executives on mail-in ballots